What is CertiPUR-US Certified and Why Does it Matter?

 All CertiPUR-US certified foam has been tested and certified to produce a VOC level of less than 0.5 parts per million.

-CertiPUR-US Certified Foam Helps Reduce VOC Levels
+How Does CertiPUR-US Certified Foam Help Reduce VOC Levels?

 The EPA reports that indoor VOC levels are between two and five times higher inside the home than outside.